 Amount of deduction under Section 80E*:

-An education loan indirectly supports in career-building by financing the crucial years of education.
-If you have taken an education loan and are in the process of repaying the same, then avail the tax benefit of Section 80E.
-This way you can save on some money while moving towards a successful career ahead.When the education is getting costlier and to many it is still a dream to continue studying after school, tax deduction sections like 80E have been indirectly supporting many such dreams.
+An education loan indirectly supports career-building by financing the crucial years of education.
+If you have taken an education loan and are in the process of repaying the same, then avail the Tax* benefit of Section 80E*.
+This way you can save some money while moving towards a successful career ahead.
+Education is getting costlier and for many, it is still a dream to continue studying after school, Tax* deduction sections like 80E* have been indirectly supporting many such dreams.

 |Our Tax Saving Plans|

 | ICICI Pru iProtect Smart - Term Plan